GabeMaker/CV/README.md

 *(Please note this CV is a work in progress)*
 # Gabriel Arafa

 I'm a junior software developer passionate about continuous learning and collaboration.
 After 5 years working as an emergency medical dispatcher for the London Ambulance Service, I decided I wanted to try my hand at coding.
-I've always enjoyed problem solving and the development world struck me as a good place to find exciting and hopefully fulfilling work.
-I have since graduated from a 12-week bootcamp at Makers Academy and am developing my skills as a volunteer with Cancer Research UK while continuing to explore the London tech scene.
+I've always enjoyed problem solving and the development world struck me as a good place to find exciting and fulfilling work.
+I have since graduated from a 12-week bootcamp at Makers Academy and am developing my skills as a volunteer developer with Cancer Research UK.

 ## Skills